ovencrab/arbin/readme.md

 ## Installation

-1. Clone the repository using git
+1. Clone the repository using git, or just download as a zip.

 ~~~
 git clone https://github.com/ovencrab/arbin